 The right to counsel, embodied in the Sixth Amendment to the United States Constitution, is the primary safeguard of a defendant’s rights within the criminal justice system.
 Adequate representation ensures that all other rights – to be free from unlawful search and seizure, against self-incrimination, to confront witnesses, to a jury trial, etcetera – are protected.
 In 1963, the United States Supreme Court, in Gideon v.
 Wainwright, made clear that the right to counsel applies to every citizen, regardless of whether the defendants can afford to pay an attorney.
 Sadly, in the United States today, the right to counsel is not being enforced.
 Lack of standards, oversight and funding have led thousands of people to be processed without their right to counsel.

-NACDL is committed to ensuring quality representation for all accused individuals and has set out to help reform inadequate state and local indigent defense systems through technical assistance, public education, advocacy, and litigation.
+NACDL is committed to ensuring quality representation for all accused individuals and has set out to help reform inadequate state and local public defense systems through technical assistance, public education, advocacy, and litigation.

-NACDL is pleased to announce a new program of scholarship assistance for public defense providers to attend Continuing Legal Education programs.
+NACDL is pleased to offer scholarship assistance for public defense providers to attend Continuing Legal Education programs.
 The scholarships are awarded in the form of full or partial reimbursement of the registration costs of the excellent training programs offered by NACDL and other national organizations.
 Limited travel reimbursement stipends may also be awarded to qualifying individuals to help defray the costs of travel and lodging.

 Application Deadlines: Scholarship applications are reviewed on a rolling basis, with review of applications for a particular program beginning approximately three months prior to the start date of the program.
-Although there is no formal application deadline, applications should be submitted at least six weeks prior to the start date of a program for the best chance of receiving travel awards.
+Applicants who are seeking travel assistance should submit their applications at least six weeks prior to the start date of a program for the best chance of receiving travel awards.
 Applications received less than three weeks prior to the program date will not be considered.